 Optical inputs consist of an LED, the "chopper" and a photodiode.
-Since the original ignition amplifier is discarded, it is necessary to set up a seperate current supply to the LED.
+If you discard the original ignition amplifier, you will need to set up a separate current supply to the LED.
 Do not connect the LED directly to the +12v supply, since this will probably destroy it.
 The LED can safely be connected to the +12v supply via the supplied 560 ohm resistor.